 The next thing is in verse 7: "For scarcely for a righteous man will one die: yet perhaps for a good man some would even dare to die."
 Paul is making a really interesting comparison here between the words "righteous" and "good."
 What it does is it shows one of the perversities of human nature and its patriotism.
 And this is it, that normally one will not sacrifice his life for a person who is truly righteous.
 Why?
 Because the world is the enemy of those who are righteous, and so if a person is truly righteous, the world tends to look at that person as expendable, so why go to his aid or why go to his defense?

-Under the influence of patriotism people of all nations have performed many heroic acts through the centuries, most notably during warfare.
-Now patriotism is heavily fueled by one's emotions, because one perceives his nation as more or less wholly good, and the one being warred against as wholly bad or evil.
+Under the influence of patriotism, people of all nations have performed many heroic acts through the centuries, most notably during warfare.
+Patriotism is heavily fueled by one's emotions, because one perceives his nation as more or less wholly good, and the one being warred against as wholly bad or evil.
 This is why Wikipedia says that patriotism is selective, and God agrees.
 We just read a verse there where God agreed with that.
 It is selective.

 There is good sense in what those men said.
 Even though we may not agree with it fully, and may be somewhat repulsed at what they said, yet what they said is essentially true because it is largely fueled by self-centeredness in that the entire nation is perceived as an extension of the self, and thus patriotism tied with expressing kinship is established.